20 Shopify checkout customizations to increase sales (2025)

 Want to create a checkout popup?
 Browse the following apps:

-- Justuno: This is a premium website marketing automation platform that provides retailers with powerful tools to reduce cart abandonment, such as exit offers and interactive quizzes.
+• Justuno: This is a premium website marketing automation platform that provides retailers with powerful tools to reduce cart abandonment, such as exit offers and interactive quizzes.
 The free plan offers basic features.
 Otherwise, prices start from $59/month.

 Benefits of guest checkouts for shoppers include:

-- Faster purchases
+• Faster purchases

-- Reduced abandoned carts
+• Reduced abandoned carts

-- Builds trust with first-time buyers
+• Builds trust with first-time buyers

 19. Integrate product bundles

-Grouping complementary products into bundles is a smart way to upsell.
 Reasons to incorporate it into your Shopify checkout page include:

-- Streamlines the shopping experience
+• Streamlines the shopping experience

-- Clears out old inventory
+• Clears out old inventory

-- Boosts product awareness
+• Increases product awareness

-- Improves customer satisfaction
+• Improves customer satisfaction

 20. Allow customers to save items or create a wishlist

-Wishlists and save-for-later features keep track of a shopper’s viewing history, so it’s easier for them to return to products at a later day.
+Wishlists and save-for-later features keep track of a shopper’s viewing history, so it’s easier for them to return to products at a later date.
 On top of this, these tools provide valuable data on customer preferences, helping you create targeted marketing campaigns in the future.

 Here are a few other reasons to include wishlist functionality:

-- Gift giving: Customers can create shareable wishlists full of gift ideas
+• Gift giving: Customers can create shareable wishlists full of gift ideas

-- Engagement: Wishlists are fun, which keeps customers coming back even if they aren’t buying anything straight away
+• Engagement: Wishlists are fun, which keeps customers coming back even if they aren’t buying anything straight away

-Keep on Hold Wishlist is one of the best free Shopify apps for adding “Save for Later” functionality to cart items and a wishlist button to product pages.
+Keep on Hold Wishlist is one of the best free Shopify apps for adding “Save for later” functionality to cart items and a wishlist button to product pages.
 Amazingly, given its popularity, it’s completely free to install.

 Optimize your checkout with Omnisend